Police investigating stabbing in Dorchester - Boston News, Weather, Sports | WHDH 7News

-BOSTON (WHDH) - Boston police are investigating a stabbing in Dorchester on Tuesday night that left a person hospitalized.
+BOSTON (WHDH) - Boston police are investigating a stabbing late Wednesday night in Boston that left a person hospitalized.

-Officers responding to a reported stabbing on Woodward Park Street around 9 p.m. found a person suffering from non-life-threatening stab wounds, according to Boston police.
+Officers responding to a reported stabbing in the area of 18 Fernboro Street around 9:45 p.m. found a victim suffering from stab wounds, according to Boston police.

 This is a developing news story; stay with 7NEWS on-air and online for the latest details.